-Surgery trained prosthodontists at Dental Restorative Group regularly conduct oral surgery in Belmont and in office locations throughout Greater Boston.
+The team at Dental Restorative Group regularly conducts oral surgery in Belmont and throughout Greater Boston.
 Often, those in our care come to us based on referrals from general dentists and past patients.

-Part of the reason people rely on us is because our specialists are experts in restorative and replacement procedures.
+Part of the reason people rely on us is that Dr. Chang is skilled in restorative and replacement procedures.
 This allows us to establish a healthy, strong foundation for a new prosthetic tooth so that the tooth is durable and aesthetically pleasing.
 Coupled with a focus on the patient experience, extended office hours, and participation in a variety of insurance networks, Dental Restorative Group offers patients greater convenience, comfort, and quality outcomes.

 What Is Oral Surgery?